Labradoodles are quickly becoming one of the most sought after breeds in the pet industry. They are friendly, playful and make perfect family dogs.

 - For brushing: a Slicker brush

 - To work on the ears: ear cleaner, ear powder

 - To trim above and below eyes: baby nail scissors

 - To work all over the body: a pair of thinning shears

 Clippers for Labradoodle

 You will no doubt have come across 2 of the top brands when it comes to dog grooming clippers: Andis and Oster.

-Either way, here are some of the best clippers you can consider for your Labradoodle.
+Either way, here are some clippers you can consider for your Labradoodle.

 Andis Dog Clippers